kursaderduhan/Project_Book/README.md

 # Near-Project-Book

 This project is a simple projectstore on Near blockchain.
-Users can post their ideas, review ideas and donate to the owner if they want.
+Users can post their ideas, review ideas and donate to the owner if they want. <br/>

+You can watch this video for use. [loom video](https://www.loom.com/share/f279ccd9fe6d4022b80cb66c85ce7980)

 ## Installation